 Naveen Anand became President and Chief Executive Officer of the Company in September, 2014.
 Mr. Anand was an executive with Torus Insurance Holdings Limited from 2009 to 2013, serving first as the Global Chief Operating Officer for Torus Group before being promoted to Chief Executive Officer of Torus Americas.
-Previously, Mr. Anand was employed by CNA Financial Corporation where he served as Vice President from 2002 to 2005, as Senior Vice President and President of the Central Region from 2005 to

-2006, as Senior Vice President and President and Chief Underwriting Officer for Commercial Insurance from 2006 to 2009, and as Chairman and President of CNA Claim Plus from 2008 to 2009.
+Previously, Mr. Anand was employed by CNA Financial Corporation where he served as Vice President from 2002 to 2005, as Senior Vice President and President of the Central Region from 2005 to 2006, as Senior Vice President and Chief Underwriting Officer for Commercial Insurance from 2006 to 2009, and as Chairman and President of CNA Claim Plus from 2008 to 2009.
 From 1988 to 2002, he was employed by Chubb Group of Insurance Companies where he began in the commercial underwriting department, was promoted to Regional Underwriting Manager in 1993, became Assistant Vice President for Commercial Lines in 1995, and rose to Vice President for Commercial Lines, New York Zone, in 1998.
 Mr. Anand began his insurance career in 1987 as a trainee underwriter with St. Paul Insurance Companies.

-Jeffrey R. Passmore has served as Senior Vice President and Chief Accounting Officer of the Company since June, 2003, and previously served as Vice President of Business Development for the Company.
-Prior to joining the Company in November, 2002, Mr. Passmore had since 2000 served as Vice President and Controller of Benfield Blanch, Inc. and its predecessor E.W.
+Jeffrey R. Passmore was appointed Senior Vice President and Chief Financial Officer of the Company in April, 2019.
+He had previously served as Senior Vice President and Chief Accounting Officer of the Company since June, 2003, and as Vice President of Business Development since November, 2002.
+Prior to joining the Company, Mr. Passmore had since 2000 served as Vice President and Controller of Benfield Blanch, Inc. and its predecessor E.W.
 Blanch Holdings, Inc., a reinsurance intermediary.
 From 1998 to 1999, he served E.W.
 Blanch Holdings, Inc. as Assistant Vice President of Financial Reporting.
 From 1994 to 1998, he was a senior financial analyst with TIG Holdings, Inc., a property/casualty insurance holding company.
 Mr. Passmore began his career as an accountant for Gulf Insurance Group from 1990 to 1993.
 Mr. Passmore is a certified public accountant licensed in Texas.